 Having narrowly survived fighting the Shishigumi, Legoshi and Haru spend a night in a love hotel after escaping the gangsters.
 The hopes of any Legoshi x Haru shippers came to fruition when there’s a confession of love by Legoshi.

-However, Haru doesn’t outright respond in kind although she acknowledges his feelings.
-Legoshi vows to become stronger in order to make Haru happy and she promises to wait for him while he’s working hard.
+However, Haru acknowledges his feelings but is still frightened by how her own instinctual reaction caused her to thrust her arm into Legoshi’s open jaws.
+Legoshi vows to become stronger and control his instinctual urges to devour in order to make Haru happy and she promises to wait for him while he’s working hard.

 Back at the Cherryton School, the Council for Consolidation of All Organisms is held in order to decide who will become the new Beastar since no one has held the title for five years.
 Traditionally, the Beastar is picked from graduates from fresh graduates of elite schools such as Cherryton.